Hattie Larlham Research Program

-Research at Hattie Larlham is committed to seeking solutions for the best care for people with developmental disabilities.
-Research projects ongoing and being explored in different areas that affect the lives of children and adults with disabilities.
+Hattie Larlham's research program conducts studies that to better understand the medical needs of people with developmental disabilities.
+Research studies explore topics that affect the lives of children and adults with disabilities.
 Hattie Larlham works with Northeast Ohio and national hospitals and universities.

 Hattie Larlham is committed to providing the best clinical care to the people with developmental disabilties we serve as well as others for whom our findings might apply.
 Clinical care is an aspect of daily life for many people with developmental disabilities.